qwertie/loyc.net/_posts/2019-12-15-unum-posits.md

 I'm going to talk about 16-bit posits because small bit patterns are easier to discuss, but posits can have almost any size - 64 bits, 8 bits, whatever.

 Remember the 16-bit floating-point format we just talked about?
 The largest number it can handle is 65504.
-The next larger bit pattern is called "infinity", even though 66000 doesn't really seem like infinity.
+The next larger bit pattern is called "infinity", even though 66000 doesn't seem very close to infinity.
 A 16-bit posit, however, has a maximum value of about _268 million_.
 That's because, as you increase the bit pattern inside a posit number, the number it represents will get bigger faster than a floating-point number gets bigger.

 Actually, if you take the biggest 16-bit unum, 268 million, and decrement the bit pattern, it shrinks by a factor of 2, to 134 million.
 Decrease it again and it shrinks to 67 million.
-As you can see, the _precision_ of these huge numbers is terrible!
+The distance between adjacent numbers in this range is  immense, and the precision is terrible!
 Despite this, posits may be better than ordinary floating point for four reasons:

 1. Close to the number 1, posits have better precision than floating point.
 This is useful because numbers close to 1 are very common.
 16-bit floating point always gives you slightly more than 3 significant digits (11 bits), but posits give you almost one extra significant digit near the number 1.0 (13-14 bits).
 For example, if you try to store π (3.14159265) in a 16-bit _float_, the closest representation is 0 10000 1001001000, which means 3.1406, but the closest _posit_ to π is 0 10 1 100100100010, which means 3.14160.
 2. Posits can represent large and tiny numbers that floats simply can't.
 It's easy to complain about "inaccuracy" when 74 million gets rounded off to 67 million, but 67 million is much closer to the correct result than "infinity".
 It's also useful that you can store very tiny numbers that would have simply been rounded off to zero in a traditional floating-point format.
 3. Posits tend to produce more accurate results for most common functions including addition/subtraction, multiplication, reciprocal, and square root.
 4. The posit standard - if that's really a thing - makes more promises about accuracy and repeatability across platforms than standard floating point (says the paper, "an incorrect value in the last bit for e^x, say, should be treated the way we would treat a computer system that tells us 2 + 2 = 5".)
 Oh, and it promises a fused dot product operator and subsets thereof, such as fused multiply-add - but the listed maximum accumulator size for this starts to get huge around 32 bits of precision, which makes me wonder about its performance, and wonder whether the perfect LINPACK result in the paper relies on this huge accumulator.
-5. Posits are part of the type-III unum design, which is really cool.
+5. Posits are part of the type-III unum design, which I expect to be really cool.

 They do have a few disadvantages: